Setting up the locale

 campaign.

-If you and your team want the ability to adjust each template's default locale, turn on the Set Default Locale On a Per-template Basis setting.
+If you and your team want the ability to adjust each template's default locale, turn on the setting, Set a Locale Default on a Per-template Basis.
 When this setting is on, you can specify a default locale each time you create or edit a template in your project.
 To learn more, see Creating Content in Multiple Languages.

-In the Locale Sending Preferences section of your Project Settings page, you
+In the Locale Preferences section of your Project Settings page, you

-can tell Iterable whether or not to send marketing and transactional messages to
+can specify for Iterable to skip marketing and transactional messages

 field on their user profile doesn't match any of the